8 Must-See Mayan Ruins In Guatemala

 Topoxte

 Topoxte was once the capital of the Kowoj Maya people.
 It is the largest of the postclassic Mesoamerican sites in Central America and has a long occupational history.
-People lived here for centuries from around 1000 BC onwards, but is thought to have been totally abandoned around 1450.
+People lived here for centuries from around 1000 BC onwards, but it is thought to have been totally abandoned around 1450.

 Highlights of Topoxte